AppleGreen Cottage

 A Steam Iron

-A good steam Iron: I've been using my Rowenta P2 Professional for years now, and am still a fan.
-Since this exact model has been discontinued, I'm linking to one with features very similar to mine - this Rowenta DW280 steam iron is a good one (but it has an extra: a digital display).
-Mine is just the perfect weight for me and I love that it has a stainless steel soleplate.
+A good steam Iron: I've been using my Rowenta DW280 steam iron for years.
+It was just the perfect weight for me and I love that it has a stainless steel soleplate.
 (I may sound so old-fashioned, but this one works great!!!)

 Tape Measure